abrevnov17/Yet-Another-Coordinator-Benchmark/README.md

-# Yet-Another-Coordinator
+# Yet-Another-Coordinator-Benchmark
-Final project for CS2952-F at Brown University
+Baseline implementation for final project of CS2952-F at Brown University